csinparallel/CSinParallel/Exemplars/StochasticGameOfLife/README.md

 ./cpprand_stgol_omp -i 150 -w 1000 -l 1000 -t 8
 ```

 The times taken will depend on your machine.
 What do you observe?
 Can you make a statement about strong scalability of this application?
-What other tests would you run to be certain of which problems sizes demonstrate strong scalability and which do not?
+What other tests would you run to be certain of which problem sizes demonstrate strong scalability and which do not?

-For weak scalability in particular, you need to consider the problem size in the two dimensions, width (number of columns) and length (number of rows) .
+For **weak scalability** in particular, you need to consider the problem size in the two dimensions, width (number of columns) and length (number of rows).
 Note the time as you run the following cases in the table below.
 Convince yourself that the number of cells (w x l) is doubling, leaving the number of iterations fixed.

 What do you observe?